 After a quick shower at your accommodation, head back into town for dinner.

-Byron has so many good restaurants, you can’t really go wrong, but I highly recommend il Buco for pizza.
-It’s a hole in the wall joint on Bay Lane, and the pizza is delish.
-It passed the Italian test – Enrico is a fan.
+Byron has so many good restaurants, you canโt really go wrong, but I highly recommend Il Buco for pizza.
+Itโs a hole-in-the-wall joint on Bay Lane with outdoor seating, and the pizza is delish.
+It passed the test with my Italian husband.

 Check out the ultimate Sydney to Byron Bay road trip itinerary